-Resignation of Director and Appointment of New Director
+Resignation and Appointment of Directors

-On June 19, 2020, Sam Runco, one our directors, notified us of his decision to resign from the Company's board of directors (the "Board"), effective June 19, 2020.
-Mr. Runco served on the nominating and corporate governance committee of the Board (the "Nominating and Corporate Governance Committee").
-On June 22, 2020, the Board, pursuant to its powers under the Company's bylaws, appointed Sri Peruvemba as a member of the Board to replace Mr. Runco, effective June 22, 2020.
-Mr. Peruvemba will serve as a director until the next annual meeting of the Company's stockholders, at which time he will stand for election until the annual meeting of the Company's stockholders following his election, or his earlier resignation, retirement, or other termination of service.
-Mr. Peruvemba was also appointed to serve on the Board's audit committee (the "Audit Committee") and Nominating and Corporate Governance Committee.
+On May 6, 2021, Jonathan Gazdak notified us of his decision to resign from the Company's board of directors (the "Board"), effective May 10, 2021.
+Mr. Gazdak did not resign due to any disagreement between the Company and Mr. Gazdak, or any matter related to our operations, policies or practices.

+On May 6, 2021, the Board, pursuant to its powers under the Company's bylaws, appointed Wendy Wilson as a member of the Board to replace Mr. Gazdak.
+Ms. Wilson will serve as a director until the next annual meeting of the Company's stockholders, at which time she will stand for election until the annual meeting of the Company's stockholders following her election, or her earlier resignation, retirement or other termination of service.